SiteRelEnby/anduril2/README.md

 //#define USE_FIREWORK_MODE //enable fireworks mode

 // Moves dual channel turbo shortcuts from 5/6 C/H to 4/5, for ramp mode only.
 Leaving this unset stays consistent with off/lock modes,
-// but 4C/H functions might be uses less often, so adding an option to put the turbo modes first.
+// but 4C/H functions might be used less often, so adding an option to put the turbo modes first.
 // This also moves momentary opposite channel to 6H and disables 4C to switch off and lock directly from ramp mode in order to make room.
+(TODO: make lock shortcut 6C?)
 //#define USE_DUAL_TURBO_SHORTCUTS_FROM_4C_WHEN_RAMPING

 //#define DISABLE_4C_LOCK_FROM_RAMP //disable 4C -> lock without the above reordering.